-Shots fired at YouTube offices in California, casualties reported
+Shooting at YouTube in California wounds at least 3, female suspect dead

 “I looked down and saw blood drips on the floor and stairs.
 Peaked around for threats and then we headed downstairs and out the front,” Sherman said.

-A police dispatcher said by telephone that it was an “active situation,” declining to elaborate.

-Google told NBC news in a written statement that it was coordinating with local authorities.
+Google told NBC news in a statement that it was coordinating with local authorities.

 “Customers said they heard what could have been gunshots when they were on their way here,” Natalie Mangiante, an employee at Big Mouth Burgers located near the YouTube building, said by phone.
 Mangiante said she did not see or notice anything.